 The main task of cement is to bind the mineral mixes, thereby increasing their stability.
 Cement also contains a certain percentage of calcium oxide, which modifies the clay molecules of plastic materials.
 The percentage of calcium oxide in cement is much lower than that of lime.
-Therefore, generally, cement should only be used with aggregates, which have a plasticity index of less than 10.
+Therefore, generally, cement-only treatment should be used with materials which have a plasticity index (PI) of less than 10.